AdmiralCloud/ac-sanitizer/README.md

-omitFields | [boolean] | If adminLevel is set and you do not have the proper adminLevel the sanitizer will just omit the field (and not return an error) if omitFields is true convert | [boolean|string] | Some types can be automatically converted (e.g. base64 to string) valueType | [string] | Use it to sanitize values of an array by defining the allowed type here
+omitFields | [boolean] | If adminLevel is set and you do not have the proper adminLevel the sanitizer will just omit the field (and not return an error) if omitFields is true convert | [boolean|string] | Some types can be automatically converted (e.g. base64 to string) valueType | [string] | Use it to sanitize values of an array by defining the allowed type here strict | [boolean] | For objects only - if true and payload contains a property not defined, an error will be returned.

 [^1]: The path must be set with the parent propery as root, e.g. the actual field is settings.video.width, in property video the condition is then just "width" not the full path.